civilisation

 International Peace and Harmony

-- Many religious leaders and organizations promote global peace and human rights.
+- Many religious leaders and organisations promote global peace and human rights.

 - Religion helps resolve conflicts through shared values of compassion and unity.

-- Leaders like Mahatma Gandhi, Martin Luther King Jr., and the Dalai Lama advocated non-violence at a global level.
+- Leaders such as Mahatma Gandhi, Martin Luther King Jr., and the Dalai Lama advocated nonviolence globally.

 Cultural Understanding and Tolerance